-Over thirty states currently use a tiered or differential reimbursement system in which higher rates are paid to programs that meet higher standards than state licensing, such as the number of staff who have received a Child Development Associate (CDA) or other approved credential; higher staff-to-child ratios; higher staff compensation, national accreditation, etc. Some states set higher rates for certain types of care, such as care during nontraditional hours, care for children with disabilities, foster children, or children receiving protective services, and other special circumstances.
+Increasingly states are implementing tiered or differential reimbursement systems in which higher rates or other incentives are paid to programs that meet higher quality standards than basic state licensing.
+Some states set higher rates for certain types of care, such as care during nontraditional hours, care for children with disabilities, foster children, or children receiving protective services, and other special circumstances.